de-wiring/containerspec/tests/core-tests/README.md

 To test the step definitions we need run run several sections/tags with cucumber

+ * We can run @Images tests and/or @Container tests
  * @Valid tests are required to pass, because they describe valid features within images/containers
  * @Invalid tests are required to fail, because they describe invalid features within images/containers
  * when offline, run only ~@Registry, so `docker pull` commands are bypassed